Best Games Like RimWorld

 If you’re looking for a game like RimWorld with a sci-fi setting, then Starship Theory might appeal to you.

-In it, you’re tasked with managing a colony as it travels through the never-ending stretches of outer space.
+In it, you’re tasked with managing a settlement as it travels through the vast stretches of outer space.

 It gives you the freedom to design and build your ship however you want, and various upgrades can increase your chances of survival.